SAP-docs/sap-artificial-intelligence/docs/sap-ai-core/orchestration-cdd4847.md

 -   Content filtering, which lets you restrict the type of content that is passed to and received from a generative AI model
 -   Data Masking, which lets you mask data via anonymization or pseudonymization before passing it into a genereative AI model.
 In case of pseudonymization masked data present in the generative AI model response will be unmasked.

--   Gounding, which lets you integrate external, contextually relevant, domain-specific, or real-time data into AI processes.
+-   Grounding, which lets you integrate external, contextually relevant, domain-specific, or real-time data into AI processes.
 This data supplements the natural language processing capabilities of pre-trained models, which are trained on general material.

 -   **[Orchestration Workflow](orchestration-workflow-b233648.md "In a basic orchestration scenario, you can combine different modules from orchestration into a pipeline that can be executed with a single